gl00man/DevPlanner/README.md

 ## Installation
 #### Using Visual Studio:
-Open soulution in Visual Studio and compile it, after it .exe file should appear in *DevPlanner\bin\Debug\netcoreapp3.1* directory.
+Open solution in Visual Studio and compile it, after it .exe file should appear in *DevPlanner\bin\Debug\netcoreapp3.1* directory.
 #### Using cmd:
-Go into */DevPlanner* directory, then compile the project using command:
+Go into */DevPlanner* directory, then compile the code using command:
 ```bash
   dotnet build
 ```